 Day 6: Use your second to last day to relax on the beach!
 Every trip needs at least one day where there are no plans and nothing to do.
 Especially a family itinerary to Mexico!
 Take some time to paddle board (one of our kid’s favorite things to do), kayak.
 Take a walk on the beach.

 Last Day: Depending on when you go to Isla Holbox, there is always something going on.
 Festivals and culture exist right along side the beach.
 The town is tiny and unpaved and it’s fun to grab a golf cart and explore.
 For a good list of what’s going on and when, go here.

 A trip to Merida and Holbox can be as chill as you want or as packed full of activities as you want.
 There is no cap on what to do and see in Mexico.
 With our family, we try to find a balance between culture and relaxation time.
 It’s no secret that kids love a beach and Holbox has about the most pristine beach for miles around.
+There are endless beautiful beaches in this area of Mexico!
 Our family, in particular, love a Spanish Colonial scene and could spend hours just walking around and exploring.
 I truly believe that every family should experience this culture and try to break out of the typical “let’s go to Cancun and sit at an all-inclusive” scene.
 And this itinerary is just the tip of the iceberg!
 Check this post for an amazing summary of waterfalls in Mexico.
-If you need help planning, give me a shout at email@example.com
+If you need help planning, give me a shout at firstname.lastname@example.org